 We are committed to safeguarding our patients’ protected health information in accordance with state and federal privacy and security laws and regulations.

-- To protect our patients’ privacy by only using and disclosing a patient’s protected health information if it is necessary to do your job (for treatment, payment, or healthcare operations purposes, for example) and only using or disclosing the minimum amount of protected health information necessary to do your job.
+- To protect our patients’ privacy by only using, disclosing or accessing a patient’s protected health information, including their electronic medical record, if it is necessary to do your job (for treatment, payment or healthcare operations purposes, for example) and only using or disclosing the minimum amount of protected health information necessary to do your job.

 - To always obtain a patient’s authorization to use or disclose their protected health information if the use or disclosure is not for treatment, payment, or healthcare operations or if the use or disclosure is otherwise permitted under state or federal privacy laws and regulations.